pzhaojohnson/rna2drawer2/README.md

 and primary and secondary bonds are exported as line objects.
 This allows for further manipulation of the drawing in vector graphics editors and PowerPoint.

+## Frequently Asked Questions

+<em>How do I delete a tertiary bond?</em> When selecting a tertiary bond, press the `Delete` key.

+<em>How do I take a screenshot?</em> The app itself cannot take a screenshot,
+though most operating systems have apps for taking screenshots of the whole screen or just a portion of the screen, such as the Snipping Tool on Windows.

 ## Funding